rajeshkumarsecure/BatteryNotifier/README.md

 **Notes:**

-1. The Program has been tested on Ubuntu 18.04, Linux Mint 19.
+1. The Program has been tested on Ubuntu 18.04, Linux Mint 19 and Windows 10.
 2. The Program should also work on all Python3 Versions.

 **Future Scope:**

 1. Adding support for multiple Batteries in a Laptop.
-2. Adding support for Windows OS.